-Naturgy, under its Human Rights Policy, makes a firm commitment to the respect of local communities.
-To achieve this commitment, the social impact that the company activities may have on affected communities and contributing to improving the living conditions of these communities are key aspects.
+Naturgy, under its Human Rights Policy, makes a firm commitment with respect to local communities.
+To achieve this commitment, assessment of the social impact that the company's activities may have on affected communities and contributing to improving the living conditions of these communities are key aspects.